VotingPlace.net home

 Now that your organization account is set up, you can create, administrate, and conduct multiple elections/referenda for that organization.

-Create an election / referendum.
+Create an election / policy vote.

 Log in to votingplace.net/yourorg/admin as a vote-administrator user for your organization.